 - You are Bridget Jones at a literary party in the midst of introducing the work of a hack you oversell as the author of “the greatest book of our time.”
 This happens just as you catch a look of dismay cross the faces of Jeffrey Archer and Salman Rushdie, just a few feet away.

 There’s a saying that “even paranoids have enemies.”
-When it comes to communication, some of us need the prerogative to worry about everything, to be the Woody Allen character who is certain that life will not work out as planned.
+When it comes to communication, some of us need the prerogative to worry about everything, to be the pessimist who is certain that life will not work out as planned.